Atlas-Nirav/Atlas-Standard/docs/01_Vision/Mission.md

 We believe buildings should be understood, not merely documented.

+We believe software should understand buildings, not just represent them.

 We believe engineering knowledge should compound instead of disappearing.

 We believe every engineering decision deserves context.